camunda/camunda-docs/docs/reference/glossary.md

 Inbound Connectors include three subtypes - [webhooks](#webhook), [subscriptions](#subscription), and [polling](#polling).

 Unlike [outbound Connectors](#outbound-connector), inbound Connectors are **stateful**.
 The Java code of the inbound Connector has a lifecycle suitable for long-running operations, such as listening for messages on a queue or waiting for a webhook to be called.
+Each element referencing an inbound Connector will lead to the creation of one inbound Connector instance.
+A process definition with one webhook start event and two additional webhooks as intermediate catch events would therefore lead to the creation of three inbound connector instances.

 ### Incident